alfredomartinezjr/wosostats/resources/definitions.md

 Example 1: [http://i.imgur.com/EspvEYN.gif](http://i.imgur.com/EspvEYN.gif)

-Mallory Pugh, the player in white, and Steph Houghton, the player in red, both have a resonable chance at winning this launched pass, but neither really manages to get off a good jump, due to running into each other, even though it was a winnable ball in the air for both of them.
+Mallory Pugh, the player in white, and Steph Houghton, the player in red, both have a reasonable chance at winning this launched pass, but neither really manages to get off a good jump, due to running into each other, even though it was a winnable ball in the air for both of them.
 This goes down as an "aerial.lost" for the "possessing" player (due to the ball still being in "possession" of the team in white), and also an "aerial.lost" for the defending player.
 On the spreadsheet, this action would look like the following (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/lK5EHAs.png)

 **Recoveries** - `recoveries`, `r`

-A recovery is when a player gets posession of a loose ball, regardless of which team was the one to previously have possession of the ball.
+A recovery is when a player gets possession of a loose ball, regardless of which team was the one to previously have possession of the ball.
 A recovery should always be logged when a player wins possession of the ball after a scenario that creates a loose ball, such as (but not limited to) a block, an aerial duel, a clearance, or a tackle, a missed pass, or a dispossession.
 Recoveries are a way of noting how a team wins or maintains possession.

 To reiterate, every moment where a player gains possession of a loose ball, regardless of which team last possessed the ball, must be logged as recovery for the recovering player.